xmrjun/Aztec-Network-Prover-Node/README.md

 Prover is intended to generates ZK Proofs that attest to roll-up.

 ### Notes:
 - Running this activity didn't guarantee you an Airdrop/incentivized activity.
-Do this as an Hobby!
+Do this as a Hobby!
 - Use different wallet if you are running Sequncer Nodes, it's not recommended to use the same wallet because there might be a Nonce Issue if both Prover and Sequencer node submits Txs at the same time.
 Although there is some of node runner still use the same wallet and it still work, it's better to stay on the safe side.
 - Also, use different server if you running Sequencer Nodes to avoid port conflict.

 ### Hardware Recommended Requirements
-**RAM** 96 GB
+**RAM** 128 GB

 **CPU** 32 Cores